 As noted in document ECE/TRANS/WP29/2019/34, the informal group shall:

-- develop performance requirements for automated/autonomous vehicles in particular the combination of the different functions for driving: longitudinal control (acceleration, braking and road speed), lateral control (lane discipline), environment monitoring (headway, side, rear), minimum risk manoeuvre, transition demand, HMI (internal and external) and driver monitoring.
-This work item should also cover the requirements for Functional Safety.

--in line with the following principles/elements a.
-System safety, b.
-Failsafe Response, c.
-HMI / Operator information d.
-OEDR (Functional Requirements) described in document ECE/TRAN/WP29/2019/34.
+- - develop assessment methods, including scenario’s, to validate the safety of automated systems, based on a multi pillar approach including auditing, simulation, virtual testing, test track testing, real world testing.

+-- in line with the following principles/elements d) assessment method/test for Object Event Detection and Response and f) Validation for System Safety.

-The informal group shall take full account of developments and work in full cooperation with other subsidiary Working Parties of WP.29 in particular ACSF and VMAD.
+The informal group shall take full account of developments and work in full cooperation with other subsidiary Working Parties of WP.29 in particular ACSF and FRVA .

 The informal group shall take full account of existing data and research, in developing its proposals.
 It should consider pre-existing standards, guidelines and Regulations from other territories for developing its proposals.

+The informal group shall deliver New assessment /Test method of AD for the [February 2021] session of GRVA.

+The informal group shall deliver requirements for CEL for the February 2021 session of GRVA.

+The informal group shall deliver The test and assessment method, (including CEL) for Lane Keeping systems of SAE levels 3/4 as New UN Regulation for contracting parties to the 1958 Agreement for the [September 2019] session of GRVA.

-The informal group shall deliver common functional requirements on existing national/regional guidelines and other relevant reference documents (1958 and 1998 Agreements) for the [September 2019 session] of GRVA.
+The informal group shall deliver a review of the existing and upcoming methods and a proposed way forward for the assessment of AD for the [September 2019] session of GRVA.

-The informal group may choose to work in phases (e.g. highway traffic, urban traffic, interurban traffic) on the different work items.
+The informal group may choose to work in phases on the different work items.

-Text shall, to the fullest extent possible, be performance based and technology neutral and be prepared in a neutral form such that it can be adapted for use under the 1958, 1997 and 1998 Agreements.
+The text shall, to the fullest extent possible, be performance based and technology neutral and be prepared in a neutral form such that it can be adapted for use under the 1958, 1997 and 1998 Agreements.

-C) Rules of Procedure
+Rules of Procedure

 1. The informal working groups shall report to GRVA and are open to all participants of WP.29.